ember-learn/guides-source/guides/release/tutorial/09-part-1-recap.md

 - Organizing code with namespaced components
 - Forwarding HTML attributes with `...attributes`
-- Determining the appropiate amount of test coverage
+- Determining the appropriate amount of test coverage

 ## [Chapter 6](../06-interactive-components/)

-Commit: Fix typo
----